Skip to main content

 Usage path:

-- Declare a slot: In the advanced properties, add a slot and define its name and slot ID.
+1. Declare slots: In advanced properties, add slots, define the name and slot ID.

 2.3 Style Configuration

-Format the code by right-clicking or using shortcut keys, as follows:
+Format code via right-click or keyboard shortcuts, as follows:

 3. How to Integrate Third-Party Component Libraries

-The following examples, using TDesign and Antd, demonstrate how to quickly integrate third-party component libraries:
+The following takes TDesign and Antd as examples to demonstrate how to quickly integrate third-party component libraries:

-First, import the dependency files and add the JS and CSS to "Application Settings-Development Settings"
+1. First, import the dependency files by adding the JS and CSS to [Application Settings - Development Settings].

-Then, follow the third-party library's instructions to access global variables and write component code.
+2. Then, follow the third-party library's instructions to obtain global variables and write component code.

-Note 1: Only component libraries introduced via CDN files are supported; NPM package import is not currently supported.
-For NPM package import, please use Local Custom Component Libraries.
+Note 1: Only supports component libraries introduced via CDN files and does not currently support NPM package inclusion.
+For NPM package inclusion, use the Local Custom Component Library.

 3.2 Example: Integrating the Antd Component Library

-- First, import the dependencies by copying the browser import links for the Antd component library (note the import order: dayjs must be imported before antd), as follows:
+1. First, import dependencies by copying the browser import links for the Antd component library (note the file import order: dayjs must be placed before antd), as follows:

 https://cdnjs.cloudflare.com/ajax/libs/antd/5.8.5/reset.min.css